-According to Perpetual Private Investment Director, Andrew Garrett, US consumers have approximately \$US500 billion in excess savings.
+According to Perpetual Private Investment Director, Andrew Garrett, US consumers are believed to have \$US500 billion in excess savings.
 That's a big number.
 But it's down 80% in the past 18 months.
-"As those stimulus savings burn down, we're watching the consumer carefully," says Andrew Garrett.
+"As those stimulus savings burn down, we're watching the consumer carefully," says Andrew.